Updated 9/7/14. Why does eating dairy cause acne cysts?

 In the case of dairy, it is mucous forming and can be difficult for the body digest—which is why many people are lactose intolerant.
-So when you get too much dairy for your body to digest, it comes out in the form of cystic acne on the chin and jaw line area.
+So when you get too much dairy for your body to digest, it can come out in the form of cystic acne (hard, painful bumps under the skin) on the chin and jaw line area.

 Why the chin and jaw line area?
 Since most dairy cows are given growth hormones, the consumption of milk, cheese and yogurt become factors that influence endogenous hormones and mimic the hormones that trigger oil production in the skin to ignite the acne process.

 The body may use the chin and jawline area to remove these excess hormones.
 There are a greater number of sebaceous glands in the face and since hormones are fat soluble, the body will use these glands as an avenue of excretion for fat-based hormones.

 For cystic acne, you really only have three options available…